-- 3. Grants to Non-Profit Lenders Lastly, OEWD supports non-profit lenders by providing them with grant money.
-(This money can be used for TA and consulting but not for actual loans.)
-In fiscal year 2016-2017, OEWD supported the following organizations:

-- San Francisco Small Business

-Development Center (SFBDC) received

-\$166,000.
-It helps small businesses package loan applications for crowdfunding, microloans and Small Business

-Administration (SBA) loans.

-- Mission Economic Development Agency (MEDA) received \$125,000.
-It provides TA and offers loans of up to \$100,000 from its Fondo Adelante.

-- Southeast Asian Community Services

-Center (SEACC) received \$125,000.
-It offers

-consulting services and SBA microloans of

-up to \$50,000.

-- Pacific Community Ventures received \$50,000.
-It offers mentorship and financing from its Small Business Advising Integrated Lending (SAIL) Fund of \$50,000.

-- Mission Asset Fund received \$50,000.
-It offers lending circle financing up to \$2,000

-- Energy Watch Microloan Pilot Program by Mission Asset Fund received \$40,000.
-It offers zero percent interest loans of up to \$2,500 to small businesses that enroll in San Francisco Department of Environment's Energy Watch program.
-The loans help cover energy efficiency projects.
+- (3) Grants to Non-Profit Lenders Lastly, OEWD supports non-profit lenders by providing them with grant money.
+(This money is used for TA and consulting and not for actual loans).
+In FY16-17, OEWD supported the following organizations: - San Francisco Small Business Development Center (SFBDC) received \$166,000.
+It helps small businesses package loan applications for crowdfunding, microloans and Small Business Administration (SBA) loans. - Mission Economic Development Agency (MEDA) received \$125,000.
+It provides TA and offers loans up to \$100,000 from its Adelante Fund. - Southeast Asian Community Services Center (SEACC) received \$125,000.
+It offers consulting services and SBA microloans of up to \$50,000. - Pacific Community Ventures received \$50,000.
+It offers mentorship and financing from its Small Business Advising Integrated Lending (SAIL) Fund of \$50,000. - Mission Asset Fund received \$50,000.
+It offers lending circle financing up to \$2,000 - Energy Watch Microloan Pilot Program by Mission Asset Fund received \$40,000.
+It offers zero percent interest loans of up to \$2,500 to small businesses that enroll in San Francisco Department of Environment's (SFE) Energy Watch program.
+The loan helps cover energy efficiency projects.